Judge praises teen for progress since killings when he was 8

 "I'm real proud of you and you're going to do great things," she said.
 "So much of your life is still for you to live and enjoy."

-Those attending the hearing were not specific about progress he's made but said he's shown remorse, learned to manage finances, has set goals for himself and has a good heart.
+Those attending the hearing were not specific about progress the teen has made but said he has shown remorse, learned to manage finances, has set goals for himself and has a good heart.

 Wednesday marked the final hearing in the case that troubled police and prosecutors because the boy was 8 at the time of the shootings.
 The criminal charges were resolved in juvenile court with the boy pleading guilty to negligent homicide in the death of 39-year-old Tim Romans, whom he called for from inside his home and shot with a .22-caliber single-shot rifle as Romans walked up to the door.

-Prosecutors said acknowledging legal responsibility for the death of his father, 29-year-old Vincent Romero, would be too heavy of a burden for a boy to carry and dropped that charge.
+Prosecutors said that acknowledging legal responsibility for the death of his father, 29-year-old Vincent Romero, would be too heavy of a burden for a boy to carry and dropped that charge.
 Romans rented a room in the two-story blue house that Romero shared with his new wife and son.

-The boy thanked those who have listened to him and helped him identify what he needs to transition into adulthood Friday, sounding much older than the days when he showed up in the courtroom fidgety and looking nervously looking over at his family.
+The boy thanked those who have listened to him and helped him identify what he needs to transition into adulthood Friday when he turns 18.
+Speaking on the phone, he sounded much older than the days when he sat in the courtroom fidgety and looking nervously at his family.

 "I'm just very grateful to everyone in the case," he said.

 Other than a trio of probation violations in 2012, the boy hasn't been in trouble.

-Stauffer said his life turned dramatically with the involvement of clinical psychologist Dr. Alan Lewis, who helped him mature, understand his value and that he could be known for his future, not his past.
+Stauffer said his life turned dramatically with the involvement of clinical psychologist Dr. Alan Lewis, who helped him mature and understand that he could be known for his future, rather than his past.

 The Associated Press is not identifying the boy because of his age at the time of the crimes.

 Stauffer credited the boy's grandmother, Liz Castillo, for ensuring the case moved along with the boy's best interest in mind.

-Castillo sat in the front row of the small courtroom with her daughter and sister nearby, wiping tears from her eyes.
+Castillo sat in the front row of the courtroom with her daughter and sister nearby, wiping tears from her eyes.
 She said the last nine years have been treacherous but was grateful for the consideration put into the case.

 She said Romero and Romans always would be in her family's mind and hearts.